Paris Musées: List of museums

-Mission statement

-The public institution Paris Musées main mission is to manage the museums attached to it and allow them and their directors to run their scientific and cultural projects.

-The headquarters staff’s responsibility is to make sure the global cultural program is coherent and that priorities and goals fixed by the City of Paris are achieved, especially the ones concerning temporary exhibitions, catalogues and other cultural editions, educational and cultural programs.

 History

-Before 1 January 2013, museums were managed directly by the City of Paris, with a contractor, former company “Paris Musées”, in charge of the production of exhibitions and catalogues.
+Before 1 January 2013, museums were managed directly by the City of Paris, with a contractor, the former company Paris Musées, in charge of the production of exhibitions and catalogues.

-Therefore, Paris Musées was alternately a non-profit organization created in 1985, then a limited company and public contractor 28 February 2008 and since 1 January 2013, Paris Musées is a public institution: “établissement public local, à caractère administratif”.
+Paris Musées was alternately a non-profit organization created in 1985, then a limited company and public contractor per 28 February 2008, and since 1 January 2013, a public institution, an établissement public local, à caractère administratif.

-Goals of the reform
+Paris Musées's main mission is to manage the museums attached to it and allow them and their directors to run their scientific and cultural projects.
+The headquarters staff's responsibility is to ensure the overarching cultural program is coherent and that priorities and goals fixed by the City of Paris are achieved, especially those concerning temporary exhibitions, catalogues and other cultural editions, educational and cultural programs.

+Reform goals

-This reform was decided by the mayor of Paris, Bertrand Delanoë, to promote and enhance the City of Paris Museums network.
+This reform was decided by the mayor of Paris, Bertrand Delanoë, to promote and enhance the City of Paris museums network.

 The legal and financial autonomy given by the new entity, independent from the City of Paris’ administration, will facilitate management and responsiveness, as was the case for the major national museums.
 Keeping all museums in a single entity maintains the uniqueness of the municipal collection and enables the input of a more coherent strategy, therefore allowing economies of scale and better interactions between museums.

-Missions
+Priorities

 Priorities fixed by the City of Paris: